elipinska/exchange-rate/README.md

 # ExchangeRate

 A Ruby library which uses the 90 day European Central Bank (ECB) feed to provide foreign exchange rates for 33 different currencies based on a particular date (the endpoint can be changed to your data source of choice, as long as it follows <a href= "http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml">ECB's feed</a> format).
-The data is cached locally and can be updated at any point.
+The data is cached locally in a YAML file and can be updated at any point.

 ## Installation